-Developed in partnership with prominent area businesses, our curriculum integrates curated world-class interactive online instruction with professionally mentored, project-based learning.
-UNE Academy learners acquire the skills that are most needed by local businesses and are then connected directly to employers who are eager to hire qualified and competent employees.
+Developed in partnership with prominent area businesses, our curriculum integrated curated world-class interactive online instruction with professionally mentored, project-based learning.
+UNE Academy learners acquired the skills most needed by local businesses and were then connected directly to employers who are eager to hire qualified and competent employees.

-The UNE Academy was created to serve employer demand for candidates with professional and technical skills in the areas of web development, user interaction, data analysis and project management to meet the needs of learners who want to enter and advance in digital careers in months, not years—including those already working full-time.
+The UNE Academy was created to serve employer demand for candidates with professional and technical skills in the areas of web development, user interaction, data analysis and project management to meet the needs of learners interested in entering and advancing in digital careers in months, not years—including those who were already working full-time.

-Four Areas of Career Advancement — Depending on Your Interests
+Four Areas of Career Advancement — Depending on Interests

-Based on insights from the Department of Labor’s national competency models, as well as local employment needs, we offer eight-week fundamentals courses that give you hands-on, applicable skills in four vital areas of career advancement, depending on your talents and interests
+Based on insights from the Department of Labor’s national competency models, as well as local employment needs, we offered eight-week fundamentals courses that provided hands-on, applicable skills in four vital areas of career advancement, depending on talents and interests.

-There’s also an introductory course in Digital Sciences Essentials — a good way to test the waters and explore the digital sciences, and also a good refresher for those re-entering the workforce.
+We also offered an introductory course in Digital Sciences Essentials — a good way to test the waters and explore the digital sciences, and also a good refresher for those re-entering the workforce.

 Blended Online/Offline Curriculum

-The course material is presented online, augmented by attentive mentorship from accomplished area professionals, who will provide guidance through both the Academy’s online interface and frequent “Academy Learning Labs” on UNE’s Portland Campus.
-Each course includes the completion of a final project — so you learn by practicing workplace-ready skills and creating a finished “product” — and the assembly of a professional portfolio.
+Course material was presented online, augmented by attentive mentorship from accomplished area professionals, who provided guidance through both the Academy’s online interface and frequent “Academy Learning Labs” on UNE’s Portland Campus.
+Each course included the completion of a final project, enabling learners to practice workplace-ready skills and create a finished product.

 Meet the Team